• STUART BRISLEY, Celebration for Due Process, 1970, Royal Court, London

 You Know It Makes Sense (with reference to allegations made against the British Army in Ulster concerning torture)

 Please go to the Text section for further documentation.
-You Know It Makes Sense (With reference to Allegations Made by the Irish Times Against the British Army in Ulster Concerning Torture), 1972 with Everelde Berry, Deborah Brisley, Janet Deuters and Michael Melluish.
-Photographer: Aleric Aldred In March 1972, the then British Prime Minister, Edward Heath, claimed to have banned notorious torture methods which were later condemned by the European Court of
+Tate archive: outlne of performance You Know It Makes Sense (With reference to Allegations Made by the Irish Times Against the British Army in Ulster Concerning Torture), 1972 with Everelde Berry, Deborah Brisley, Janet Deuters and Michael Melluish.
+Photographer: Aleric Aldred In March 1972, the then British Prime Minister, Edward Heath, claimed to have banned notorious torture methods which were later condemned

 find out more